FrantzT/pi-gobo/README.md

 This project is only a basic framework for a future development.
 Some idea of use would be for e.g. to triger via DMX a playback of a image/video/sound sequences, control of other hardware devices etc.
-Everthing directly from the Processing which has enormous capabilit for media creation.
+Everthing directly from the Processing which has enormous capability for media creation.